asleix/daspack/README.md

 ## 🤝 Contributing

-Bug reports and pull requests are welcome!
-Please open an issue first if you plan a large change so we can discuss it.
+Bug reports and pull requests are welcome.
+If you plan a large change, please open an issue first so we can discuss the design.

 ---